 It may even very likely involve moving data from the applications of one vendor to another.

-Each has their own challenges - for example, where source systems and target systems use different data structures (ways of storing and organizing data on a computer so it can be organized, processed and managed ), or different data formats.
+Each has their own challenges - for example, where source systems and target systems use different data structures (ways of storing and organising data on a computer so it can be organised, processed and managed ), or different data formats.

 Most typically, a migration with PlotBox - in its most simple terms - will involve taking data out of a customer database and placing it into our own, in doing so, mapping fields into the new cemetery management system.